cloudmatrix/signedimp/README.txt

     pubkey = key.get_public_key()

 Take the repr() of the key and store it somewhere safe, you'll need it to sign files.
-Take the repr() of the public key and embed it in your application somehow, so it can be reconstructed when verifying imports.
+The various functions in signedimp.tools will embed the public key in the application being signed.
+If you're writing our own embedding scheme, take the repr() of the public key so it can be reconstrcuted when verifying imports.

 This module will eventually grow support for storing the private key in an encrypted file, and prompting for a password to load it.
 Eventually...